Create a Website Account - Manage notification subscriptions, save form progress and more.

 The library’s hours are:

-Please read the policy before prior to using the computers and/or internet (Wi-Fi as well) at the Melissa Public Library.
-Failure to follow these policies or use the Internet appropriately and responsibly will result in revocation of computer privileges:
+Please read the policy and procedures of the Melissa Public Library.
+Failure to follow these policies or use the Internet appropriately and responsibly will result in revocation of privileges:

 North Texas Municipal Water District (NTMWD) first disinfects water using ozone and chlorine as part of the treatment process to eliminate bacteria and viruses.
 Then, for most of the year, NTMWD also adds chloramine (chlorine plus ammonia) as a secondary disinfectant to keep drinking water clean as it travels from the treatment plants through miles of pipes to homes and businesses.
 Each spring for one month, NTMWD temporarily suspends the use of ammonia and uses free chlorine as the secondary disinfectant to maintain water quality year-round.
 This process is also commonly referred to as annual chlorine maintenance.
 Check out this ’Protecting Water Quality’ fact sheet (PDF) from NTMWD for detail information.